-Remark1) The Siam City Cement Public Company Limited and its management forms the largest group of shareholders comprising the Siam City Cement Public Company Limited, Mr. Paul Heinz Hugentobler, and Mr. Wanchai Tosomboon holding totally 238,132,930 shares, representing 45.36% of the paid-up capital, and all of the shares have voting rights.
-The group has assigned three representatives to act as non-executive directors in the company, namely Mr. Paul Heinz Hugentobler, Mr. Sorathep Rangchaikul, and Mr. Wanchai Tosomboon.
+Remark1) The Siam City Cement Public Company Limited and its management forms the largest group of shareholders comprising the Siam City Cement Public Company Limited, Mr. WanchaiTosomboonholding totally 237,525,030 shares, representing 45.24% of the paid-up capital, and all of the shares have voting rights.
+The group has assigned three representatives to act as non-executive directors in the company, namely Mr. Paul Heinz Hugentobler, Mr. SorathepRangchaikul, and Mr. WanchaiTosomboon.
 The three directors have not authority to bind the company in any way.